assimp/assimp-docs/source/about/quickstart.rst

     ./vcpkg integrate install
     vcpkg install assimp

-The assimp port in vcpkg is kept up to date by Microsoft team members and community contributors.
+The **Assimp** port in **vcpkg** is kept up to date by Microsoft team members and community contributors.
 If the version is out of date, please <reate an issue or pull request on the `vcpkg repository <https://github.com/Microsoft/vcpkg>`_ .

 .. _ai_install_own: